PdxCodeGuild/Full-Stack-Day-Class/notes/dev-roles.md

 Will prioritize features vs debugging vs refactoring for developers.
 Has a give-and-take with them about what features are worthwhile vs easy to implement.

-Although a "manager" usually is not technically the manager of developers.
+Although a "manager", usually is not technically the manager of developers.

+## Designer

+Not a development role, but can be technical.
+Tasked with designing the visual appearance and sometimes functionality of the product.
+Usually knows CSS and HTML well in order to prototype out things and understand what works for developers.
+Works closely with PMs and front-end developers.

+## User Interaction / UX Designer

+Not a development role, but can be technical.
+Subset of designer that is specifically tasked with planning out the ways users interact with the product.
+Works closely with PMs and front-end developers.

 ## Engineering Manager